mika-littor/CGM-in-Mice-Analysis/README.md

 The plot could either represent the **mean** or the **median** values of the data, according to the user's choice (see arguments below).
-The mean/median line on the graph is calculated using "sliding window" technic.
+The mean/median line on the graph is calculated using a "sliding window" technique.
-Meaning that for a point (x, y) on the line - y is the mean glucose levels measured from x to [x + window_size].
+Meaning that for each point (x, y) on the line - y is the mean glucose levels measured from x to [x + window_size].
 When "window_size" is a parameter given by the user (see arguments below).
 Note that missing data from a certain day on a given window, is omitted from the analysis (complete case analysis).